Some Countries Have Brought New Cases Down To Nearly Zero. How'd They Do It?

 Over the past month, Hong Kong has averaged one new confirmed coronavirus case a day.

-Taiwan has reported only one case in more than the past three weeks.
+Taiwan has reported only one case in the past three weeks.
 The situation is similar in Vietnam.
 As the number of coronavirus cases continues to grow globally, there are places that have managed to successfully control COVID-19.

 New Zealand's triumph